harness/developer-hub/docs/platform/2_Delegates/delegate-installation-overview.md

 ---
-title: Delegate Installation Overview
+title: Delegate installation overview
-description: This topic discusses general Delegate installation information.
-For Delegate requirements and limitations, see Delegate Requirements and Limitations.
+description: This topic discusses general delegate installation information.
+For delegate requirements and limitations, see Delegate Requirements and Limitations.
 New to the Delegate?
 See Delegates Overview.
 Visu…
 sidebar_position: 20
 helpdocs_topic_id: re8kk0ex4k
 helpdocs_category_id: sy6sod35zi